 - Ultrasound to diagnose ligament and tendon injuries, muscle tears and nerve issues, including diagnostic injections.
 We also use other types of tests to diagnose sports-related conditions, including compartment pressure measurement testing.

 - Nonsurgical treatments, including platelet-rich plasma injections, prolotherapy, percutanetous needle tenotomy, corticosteroids, hyaluronic acid and other ultrasound-guided injections, as well treatments to relieve pressure on a pinched nerve or drain a cyst.

-- Sport- and injury-specific return-to-sport testing to ensure an optimal and safe return to activity, including our specialized program for performing artists.
+- Sport- and injury-specific return-to-sport testing to ensure an optimal and safe return to activity, including our specialized program for performing artists and female athletes.

 - Consultatations on nutrition, supplements, and safety

 - Injury prevention: We offer comprehensive evaluations of body mechanics to screen for movement patterns or muscular imbalances that may increase your risk for injury.
 We then provide a tailored training program to help you adjust your technique to avoid injury and improve athletic performance.